owickstrom/wickstrom.tech/src/_posts/2019-04-17-property-based-testing-in-a-screencast-editor-case-study-2.md

 ## Credits

-Thank you Ulrik Sandberg for reviewing drafts of this post.
+Thank you Ulrik Sandberg, Pontus Nagy, and Fredrik Björeman for reviewing drafts of this post.

 ## Footnotes